gletreut/gem_reconstruction/readme.md

 └── run_example.sh
 ```

  The contact probability matrix of the reconstructed GEM is compared to the input in `cmat_bd_nconf10000_thres2.0_cmat_out_lognorm.pdf`.
-The coupling matrix of the reconstructed GEM is compared to the original ones in the file `kmat_gem_kmat_out.pdf`: the two matrices are very close.
+The coupling matrix of the reconstructed GEM is compared to the original ones in the file `kmat_gem_kmat_out.pdf`: the two matrices are very close (compare the lower left with the upper right half-matrices).

 vim: set sw=2 expandtab tabstop=2 foldcolumn=4:
 vim: set spell spelllang=en_us: